QR Code Lucky Draw: Run Digital Giveaways That Engage Instantly

 Participants get frustrated, organizers get overwhelmed, and the whole experience feels outdated.

-In fact, a report by HubSpot found that 45% of people are more likely to engage with brands offering interactive experiences like contests or giveaways.
+In fact, a HubSpot report found that 45% of people are more likely to engage with brands that offer interactive experiences, such as contests or giveaways.
 And a lucky draw, when done right, is one of the simplest ways to boost engagement.

 As Philip Kotler, the father of modern marketing, famously said: “The best advertising is done by satisfied customers.”
 Running a seamless, transparent lucky draw can turn participants into enthusiastic advocates.